tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 		ds = PrefetchDataZMQ(ds1, nr_proc=25)
 		ds = BatchData(ds, 256)
 ```
-Here we start 25 processes to run `ds1`, and collect their output through ZMQ IPC protocol,
+Here we fork 25 processes to run `ds1`, and collect their output through ZMQ IPC protocol,
 which is faster than `multiprocessing.Queue`.
 You can also apply prefetch after batch, of course.

+### Parallel Map
 The above DataFlow might be fast, but since it forks the ImageNet reader (`ds0`),
-it's **not a good idea to use it for validation** (for reasons mentioned at top).
+it's **not a good idea to use it for validation** (for reasons mentioned at top.
+More details at the [documentation](../modules/dataflow.html#tensorpack.dataflow.PrefetchDataZMQ)).
 Alternatively, you can use multi-threaded preprocessing like this:

 ```eval_rst